Why not burn calories at home while you sit on your couch?

 If it gets easier, you might not be putting forth the necessary effort.

 • First-timers will definitely be shocked if it’s their first time spinning.
-An upright bike and a recumbent bike at steady state are not as challenging as spinning at high intensity.
+An upright bike and a recumbent bike in a steady state are not as challenging as spinning at high intensity.

 • Since the seat is located so close to the handlebars, beginners will find it difficult to sit comfortably.

 • When pedaling, you’ll have to lean forward more often or even stand.
-The demand for a job is boosted by a new opening.
+A new opening increases the demand for a job.

 • Beginners are encouraged to try a spinning class before buying a bike.

 • You will experience a structured workout by working out for an hour with a spin instructor.
-If you have questions about the cycling bike, its position or anything else related to spinning, you can ask those during the class (though you might want to wait until after the class).
+If you have questions about the cycling bike, its position, or anything else related to spinning, you can ask them during the class (though you might want to wait until after the class).

 During a spin class, you’ll also have the opportunity to observe and understand that spinning is quite challenging for everyone, but in a good way.